dimyme/bmwiki/BM-web-server:-bitboard.md

 Since this is running in your browser, it is worth noting that it does increase the attack surface.
 Possible to set up www-facing like www.BEAMSTAT.com

-I'd suggest disabling javascript if you are worried about that - bitboard uses only minimal uses of JS and is still **fully usable without JS**.
+I'd suggest disabling javascript if you are worried about that - bitboard uses only minimal uses of JS and is still **fully usable without JS** (like all 4chan-like picture-boards).

 It also uses the python 'bleach' module in an attempt to prevent html/js from being injected.
 I spent a fair bit of work implementing popups and such using CSS to avoid reliance on JS based features.
 A few features